<img src="https://certify.alexametrics.com/atrk.gif?account=V4lcx1Votw200M" style="display:none" height="1" width="1" alt="">

 First responders are similarly trained to perform while physiologically aroused, a process known as "stress inoculation."
 They build the capacity to perform difficult tasks by training in uncomfortable situations and learning how to manage high levels of arousal.
 Athletic training does the same thing when a coach pushes an athlete beyond what is comfortable.

 Emotional fitness requires stress and recovery, just like physical fitness does.
 This is why the scientists at Immersion developed the world's only app that measures the neurologic basis for thriving.
-It is called Tuesday and we made it free because we want to help everyone to flourish.
+It is called SIX and we made it free because we want to help everyone to flourish.

-Tuesday quantifies the neurologic impact of social and emotional experiences, a metric we call Immersion.
+SIX quantifies the neurologic impact of social and emotional experiences, a metric we call Immersion.
 Our published research shows that people need enough peak Immersion experiences to sustain and build emotional fitness.
-Tuesday not only measures how much the brain values experiences, it gives users goals daily to build up their emotional fitness.
+SIX not only measures how much the brain values experiences, it gives users goals daily to build up their emotional fitness.
 Here's the kicker--peak experiences are physiologically arousing, they require an investment of metabolic resources.
 Peak Immersion experiences induce moderate physiologic stress following the Yerkes-Dodson law, showing that people are performing at their best.
 This is emotional hormesis.

-Tuesday shows users how to lean in to the peak experiences and how to build the capacity to fully experience life every day.
+SIX shows users how to lean in to the peak experiences and how to build the capacity to fully experience life every day.
 We certainly need to avoid chronic stress, but at the same time, to truly thrive we need just a little of the poison of peak experiences.

-Download Tuesday for free today!
+Download SIX for free today!